AXBOUF/Eye-Blur-Extension/README.md

-# 👁️ Eye Blur Extension – Learning in Public
+# 👁️ Eye Bar Extension – Learning in Public
 <img width="180" height="180" alt="example" src="https://github.com/user-attachments/assets/4815982a-11a5-4c08-8499-22f4dbe01b73" />

 ### What is this?

-I'm building a simple browser extension that blurs out the **eyes** on faces detected in web pages.
+I'm building a simple browser extension that adds black bar out on the **eyes** on faces detected in web pages.
 Think of it as a fun, weird, privacy-tinted filter for the web.

 ### Why?